citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### Update file size on write ([#5120](https://github.com/citra-emu/citra/pull/5120)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

-While most games saved correctly on Citra, there were a handful of games that always complain about corrupted saves.
+While most games saved correctly on Citra, there were a handful of games that always complained about corrupted saves.
 After testing, [Dragios](https://github.com/Dragios) discovered that they were caused by a regression in [a seemingly unrelated PR over two years ago](https://github.com/citra-emu/citra/pull/3235).

 When comparing save files from Citra and a real 3DS, [zhaowenlan1779](https://github.com/zhaowenlan1779) discovered that their sizes didn't match.
 After debugging for several hours, he finally found the culprit.
 In the PR mentioned above, a variable was added to keep track of the file size.
 However, when games append to the file, that field wasn't updated.
 This meant that, if the game ever tried to append twice, previously written data would get overwritten!
 Updating the file size on write fixed this.